 A new world

-Veni — Cambridge School is a language school with 8 sites in the Catalan district of Vallès Oriental (Barcelona).
-Until they came to us they carried out visual campaigns every so often, depending on the needs of the moment, without any overall planning.
-That actually created a serious problem with visual identity.
+Veni — Cambridge School is a language school with eight sites in the Catalan district of Vallès Oriental (Barcelona).
+Until they came to us, they carried out visual campaigns every so often, depending on the needs of the moment, without any overall planning.
+And that actually created great confusion around their visual identity.

-Despite Cambridge School having good brand equity, the graphic design of its many different advertising formats (posters, brochures, leaflets, flyers, inserts, various kinds of banners, etc.) was inconsistent.
+Despite Cambridge School having good brand equity, its many different advertising formats (posters, brochures, leaflets, flyers, inserts, various kinds of banners, etc.) had an inconsistent graphic design.
 The values communicated by such visual inconsistency do not tend to be very positive.

 Vidi — The steps we took were as follows: choose a style, choose a theme, choose a slogan and start production.
 The style was a flat design, as they provide many activities for children and teenagers so they wanted to communicate, above all, that learning is fun.

 The theme was British explorers (not just because of the school’s name but also because teaching English is its main service).
 So we created Archibald, the campaign’s icon.